-Upon their return to Campus, students will, in general, be provided two (2) double-layer, cloth face masks.
-Students may wear their own face mask pending instructor approval.
-Masks should be double-layer masks and not a face covering (such as a gaiter or bandana.)
+Upon their return to Campus, students will, in general, will be provided two (2) cloth face masks.
+Masks should be double-layer masks with no exhalation valve and not a face covering (such as a gaiter or bandana.)
 You will be required to wear this at all times while in DMACC buildings with the following exceptions:

 - For short periods of time when you are eating or drinking

 - When you are alone in an office or room and able to close the door

 All students will be required to wear a face mask over their nose and mouth until further notice in accordance with COVID Emergency Facemask Procedure.